Orange-Pulp/Q-learning-Atari-AI/README.md

 (Some stuff about Q-learning and how this bot works) ▼

 This is an AI that can learn to play MS Pac-man using Open-AI gym and Q-learning!
-The idea of Q-learning is fairly simple, this bot starts off moving in random directions and recording any paterns that lead to success, (large or small).
-If it makes a move that allows it to get more points or live longer, it will remeber it and have a much higher probability of repeating that move in the future.
+The idea of Q-learning is fairly simple, this bot starts off making random moves with no knowledge of how to play the game.
+It is simply told to maximize a reward value called a "Q value".
+The better the bot plays the game the more reward it gets.
 The great thing about Q-learning is that it can be applied to almost anything.
 There are hundereds of games in Open-ai gym that this bot can learn to play, so I invite you to experiment with it.

 (Some things on how to go about using it) ▼

-Open-ai gym is the training enviroment that I am using for this project.
-Gym is a really cool bit of software made with training AI as the main focus.
-Gym has over 100 Atari games in gym that this AI can learn to play.
-And it's library even includes things like real world simulations of car driving and humanoid walking.
+This should work with any up to date version of open AI Gym.
+However, This Bot was built and optimized for tensorflow 1.15.0 and may not work with some builds of tensorflow 2.0.